 If there is an existing traffic control signal at the intersection of Affected Streets, then a Project is required to modify the existing traffic control devices to accommodate the installation of any improvements required by CSODS.
+An MUTCD study is not required for existing signals.
+For the purposes of this section, residential (Existing Traffic Signal Modification) projects with three or fewer dwelling units are excluded.

-Projects that abut a signalized intersection shall modify the existing traffic control signal to install Accessible Pedestrian Signals.
+Projects that abut a signalized intersection shall modify the existing traffic control signal to also install Accessible Pedestrian Signals (audible pedestrian push buttons) at any new or modified traffic signal required by this standard.